robomq/robomq.io/docs/deviceIntegration.md

 [https://learn.adafruit.com/adafruits-raspberry-pi-lesson-12-sensing-movement/overview](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-12-sensing-movement/overview "PIR motion sensor")
 <a href="https://learn.adafruit.com/adafruits-raspberry-pi-lesson-12-sensing-movement/overview" target="_blank">https://learn.adafruit.com/adafruits-raspberry-pi-lesson-12-sensing-movement/overview</a>

-##Integrate Raspberry Pi with robomq.io
+##Integrate Raspberry Pi with RoboMQ

 After you have finished setting it up and testing it locally, you may start to think: Why would I do this?
 What can I do with this in real world?

 Okay, let's imagine a scenario.
 You are an employee in a water & sewer utility company.
 You need a system to monitor your water wells.
 You need temperature, humidity, luminance, and intruder detection real-time data to be read as it happens and, for some, at a defined interval.
 And for the convenience of management and ability to take immediate actions, you need all the data to be visible in your control center.

 As an smart engineer, you have already developed the sensor data collecting programs, as discussed in sections above, by working with raspberry pi and sensors locally.
-What you need now is to add some simple code to send the data read from the sensors via <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker to <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> dashboard application so that you can easily open the dashboard and view data charts.
+What you need now is to add some simple code to send the data read from the sensors via <a href="https://www.robomq.io" target="_blank">RoboMQ</a> broker to <a href="https://www.robomq.io" target="_blank">RoboMQ</a> dashboard application so that you can easily open the dashboard and view data charts.

 For sending data, the main job is to create a producer module, then call its send method in your raspberry pi sensor programs.
 Follow the next section to build this application.
 You will find it easy, handy and fun !!!

-> <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> has now enhanced and packaged the sensorProducer module introduced bellow.
+> <a href="https://www.robomq.io" target="_blank">RoboMQ</a> has now enhanced and packaged the sensorProducer module introduced bellow.
 You may either directly use our package or build the module yourself following the next section.
 The Python pip package is available at <https://s3.amazonaws.com/public.robomq/packages/sensorProducer.tar.gz>.
 Read our blog at <http://robomq.blogspot.com/2015/05/device-to-dashboard-real-time-analytics.html> for specific use guide.

 ##Messaging with AMQP